veorq/cryptocoding/README.md

 }
 ```

-However, this simple program may not be sufficient for secure randomness generation in your environment: it is safer to perform additional error checks, as found in [http://libressl.org LibreSSL]'s <code>getentropy_urandom</code> function:
+However, this simple program may not be sufficient for secure randomness generation in your environment: it is safer to perform additional error checks, as found in [http://libressl.org LibreSSL]'s `getentropy_urandom` function:

 ```C
 static int